 |Organic Chemistry with labs||8||12|

-LECOM requires all applicants to submit a LECOM Supplemental Application.
-Once LECOM receives the PharmCAS application, qualified applicants will receive an e-mail message providing information and instructions regarding how to complete the Supplemental Application.
-The e-mail message will include a username and password to access the secure LECOM Candidate Portal to complete the Supplemental Application and submit the $50 non-refundable application fee.
-Payment of the $50 application fee is required at the time you submit your application.
-The LECOM Supplemental Application is very brief, and LECOM encourages you to complete it as soon as possible.
-The deadline date for submitting the LECOM Supplemental Application is April 1, 2015.
-The application will not be processed by LECOM until both the PharmCAS and Supplemental Application are submitted.
+LECOM requires all applicants to submit a LECOM Supplemental Application for each pathway to which they apply.
+Once LECOM receives the Verified PharmCAS application for any pathway, qualified applicants will receive an e-mail message providing information and instructions regarding how to complete the Supplemental Application which will include a username and password to access the secure LECOM Candidate Portal to complete the Supplemental Application.
+Payment of the $50 supplemental application fee is required at the time of submission.
+The LECOM Supplemental Application is very brief, and you are encouraged to complete it as soon as possible.
+The deadline date for submission of the LECOM Supplemental Application is April 15, 2017.

 Accepted students must sign a matriculation agreement and must also provide documentation that they have completed all required immunizations prior to matriculation.

 Permanent Residents of the United States must submit a copy of their Permanent Resident Card to the office of admission (email@example.com) to be eligible for admission.
 This should be submitted at the time the supplemental application is submitted to speed the processing of your application.

 All of the prerequisite course requirements must be taken at an accredited college/university in the United States by July 1st prior to matriculation.
 LECOM does not consider foreign transcript evaluations.